Shih Tzu Grooming Tips

 You might like these too

-When not writing, reading, or researching dog-related topics, she likes to spend time with her eight Shih Tzu dogs, her husband, and her family, as well as knitting and crocheting.
+When not writing, reading, and researching dog-related topics, I love spending time with my 6 Shih Tzu dogs, husband, and family, as well as knitting and crocheting.
 She is also the voice behind Small Dog Place and Smart-Knit-Crocheting.
+Please visit my other two sites or send me a note.